Macrosomia Lawyer

 If a doctor failed to diagnose your baby’s macrosomia and they suffered a birth injury as a result, the macrosomia lawyers at Brown & Crouppen can help you pursue full and fair compensation through a medical malpractice claim.
 For more than four decades, our skilled team of attorneys has helped victims of medical malpractice secure justice and accountability.
 We have secured more than $1 billion in settlements and verdicts for our clients.

 We believe in serving our St. Louis and Kansas City communities by providing excellent legal representation to injury victims throughout Missouri no matter their financial circumstances.
 That is why we offer free consultations and guarantee that you pay nothing unless we win your case.
-To schedule your consultation today, call 800-536-4357 or fill out our online case form
+To schedule your consultation today, call 800-536-4357 or fill out our online case form.

 FREE CASE EVALUATION